n123git/yw-cond/README.md

   * `00 00 00 00 0F 05 35 10 B1 40 96 00 01 00 32 00 00 00 01 78`
   * This can be parsed as:
     * `00 00 00` - Header
-    * `00 0F 05` - Condcode.
+    * `00 0F 05` - COND_CODE.
     * `35` - READ_FUNCTION; tells the game what layout to expect and to read a value.
     * `10 B1 40 96` - The CRC32 hash of `GameClear`.
     * `00 01 00` - The CType for a Zero-Param Function; telling the engine to not parse any params, pushing the function's output as a value to stack.
     * `32` - A READ_LITERAL telling the parser to expect a literal value next.
     * `00 00 00 01` - A literal value equivalent to `1` (`true`) which promptly gets pushed to stack.
-    * `78` - an OPERATOR; specifically `==`; it compares both values in stack and returns a boolean output deciding whether the cond fails or succeeds.
+    * `78` - an OPERATOR; specifically `==`; it compares both values in stack and returns a Boolean output deciding whether the Cond fails or succeeds.

 ---

 ### 8. History

 * IEGO (2011, December)
-  * IEGO had a very simplistic cond system, with only 4 used CExpression Functions, (3 used CTYPEs?) and 7 used Operators (including `8F`).
+  * IEGO had a very simplistic Cond system, with only 4 used CExpression Functions, (3 used CTYPEs?) and 7 used Operators (including `8F`).
 * Yo-kai Watch 1 (2013, July)
   * Level5 made a lot of changes in this game - which makes sense considering how long they were working on it for; this can be proven by the files in Yo-kai Watch 2 that haven't been touched since 2011!
   * Yo-kai Watch 1 for smartphone had over 20 operators, multi-param functions and 118 CExpression functions!
-  * Overall this is what truly started the modern cond system.
+  * Overall this is what truly started the modern Cond system.
-* ... future game's have not changed the format much aside from adding/removing CExpression Functions
+* ... future games have not changed the format much aside from adding/removing CExpression Functions

 ## 9. W.I.P -- General Parsing Flow